Mar 3, 2026

 Let’s get into it.

-Top 10 Free ERD Database Diagram Tools for 2025
+Top 10 Free ERD Database Diagram Tools for 2026

 ChartDB

-ChartDB is an open-source tool I created to make database visualization fast and flexible.
+ChartDB is an open-source data-modeling and ERD tool I created to make database visualization fast and flexible.
 You can import your schema with a single SQL query, then drag and drop to adjust.
 It supports PostgreSQL, MySQL, SQLite, SQL Server, MariaDB, and more.
 There's also an AI-powered export in open source that generates DDL scripts in the SQL dialect of your choice.
 In PRO & later plans you get an AI Assistant that helps generate, edit and find issues quickly with just prompts.

 You can self-host it or use the cloud version, and the diagrams stay local in your browser.